etcyl/files2pdf/README.md

     Progress Indicator: Displays a progress bar with a fun animated dog icon that moves as the merging progresses.
     Responsive Design: Simple and clean UI using modern web styling, including mobile-friendly layout.

+## Running from executable
+After downloading the project folder, run the app.exe in the dist/ folder.

 ## Commandline prerequisites

 Make sure you have Python 3 installed.